Ulladay-Hub/BMC/Join.md

 # BMC (Bradinator's Manual Competition)

 Welcome to the BMC (Bradinator's Manual Competition)!

+The theme is: The holy grail of Ctrl+Z

 This coding competition is all about creativity, humor, and coding skills.
 Follow the steps below to join and participate:

 ## How to Join BMC